andrewblance/Thank-U-Next/README.md

 * Level select screen/ way to select level from command line to allow for easier debugging.
 * when pressing a menu button the sound plays to late, meaning you hear the noise on the next screen
 * Investigate how to change screen size
+* look into cleaning up scrolling collision - might help to use other version on character .png, where background isnt transparent.
 * Generally cleaning up the code, many files include old functions that are no longer used.

 More improvements to the game may include: